ruyoliv/ci-cd/mysql_db/README.md

-# db-mysql

-# Gitlab pipeline to upload mysql, as well as phpMyadmin, images to local repository.
+## Gitlab pipeline to upload mysql, as well as phpMyadmin, images to local repository.

-## There are three possibilities of manifests to be run
+### There are three possibilities of manifests to be run

-- **manifest using Shell Gitlab-runner to set up the mysql image**
-- **manifest using Docker Gitlab-runner to set up the mysql image**
-- **manifest using Docker Gitlab-runner to set up the phpMyadmin image**
+1 **manifest using Shell Gitlab-runner to set up the mysql image** 2 **manifest using Docker Gitlab-runner to set up the mysql image** 3 **manifest using Docker Gitlab-runner to set up the phpMyadmin image**

-- **Update an Employee:** Make changes to their information/details and save the updated data.

-- **View All Employees**: Fetch all employees from the database in a single click.

 - Install requirements